Neepsy/Neepsy.github.io/_posts/2023-09-15-graycolor.markdown

 ---

 I've noticed that the model often selects to color parts of the image it "doesn't understand" a beige color.
-I believe this is a result of neural network training teaching the model how to minimize loss.
+I believe this is a result of neural network training teaching the model to minimize loss.
 Essentially the model wants to be as close as possible, mathmatically speaking, to the true result.
 As such the model will choose a mathmatically average beige color so it can be as "least wrong" as possible, even though it isn't the correct color.

 ### Further Specialization